ChangWan723/ChangWan723.github.io/_posts/CSLN/Algorithm/2024-06-12-Backtracking.md

 ## Example 2: 0/1 Knapsack

-In the 0/1 Knapsack problem, we are given a set of items, each with a weight and a value, and a knapsack with a maximum weight capacity.
-The objective is to determine the maximum value that can be obtained by selecting a subset of the items such that the total weight does not exceed the knapsack's capacity.
+The 0/1 Knapsack problem involves selecting items with given weights and values to maximize the total value without exceeding the weight capacity of the knapsack.
 Each item can either be included in the knapsack (1) or not included (0), hence the name 0/1 Knapsack.

+### Problem Statement

+Given:
+- `n` items, each with a weight `w[i]` and a value `v[i]`
+- A knapsack with a maximum weight capacity `W`

+Find:
+- The maximum total value that can be obtained without exceeding the weight capacity `W`

+### Steps

 The classic solution to the 0/1 Knapsack problem is dynamic programming.
 However, **we can solve this problem using backtracking algorithms.
-This would be very simple, but not efficient**:
+This would be very simple, but not efficient (time complexity is exponential: `O(2^n)`)**:
 - We can arrange the `n` items in order, and the whole problem is broken down into `n` stages.
 - Each stage corresponds to how an item is chosen (two choices: pack it in, or don't pack it in).
 - Just process all items recursively.

-### Steps

 1. **Start**: Begin with an empty knapsack and zero value.
 2. **Include/Exclude**: For each item, recursively include it in the knapsack (if it does not exceed the capacity) or exclude it.